ewohltman/ephemeral-roles/README.md

 associated with the channel.

-In this way, it's easier to see at a glance who is available for chatting and under which channel because the member list in Discord servers group members together by role.
+In this way, it's easier to see at a glance who is available for chatting and under which channel because the member list in Discord groups members together by role.

 When the user changes voice channels, even across Discord servers, `Ephemeral Roles` will account for the change and automatically revoke/reissue ephemeral roles as appropriate.
-Upon a user disconnecting from all voice channels, `Ephemeral Roles` all revoke all ephemeral roles.
+Upon a user disconnecting from all voice channels, `Ephemeral Roles` will revoke all ephemeral roles.

 ----

 ## Rolling your own

-In order to run this, you will need to define the following environment
+In order to run this locally, you will need to define the following environment
 variables:

 ```
+PORT=8080 # port to bind for local HTTP server
 LOG_LEVEL=info # Supported: debug, info, warn, error, fatal, panic
-PORT=8080 # port to bind for local HTTP server
-DISCORDRUS_WEBHOOK_URL= # Discord Webhook URL for bot logging
+DISCORDRUS_WEBHOOK_URL= # Webhook URL for discordrus bot logging
 EPH_BOT_TOKEN= # Discord Bot Token
 EPH_BOT_KEYWORD=!eph # Keyphrase to monitor incomming messages to begin with
 EPH_CHANNEL_PREFIX=~ # Prefix to put before ephemeral channels to stand out